 Projects are the level of communication with the larger Eclipse community and ecosystem.
-Projects may either have their own communications (website, mailing lists, forums/newsgroups, etc) or they may be part of a parent Project's communications (website, mailing list, forums/newsgroups, etc).
-In either case, the Project is required to maintain an open and public communication channel with the Eclipse community including, but not limited to, project plans, schedules, design discussions, and so on.
+Projects may either have their own communications (website, mailing lists, forums/newsgroups, etc) or they may be part of a parent project's communications (website, mailing list, forums/newsgroups, etc).
+In either case, the project is required to maintain an open and public communication channel with the Eclipse community including, but not limited to, project plans, schedules, and design discussions.